gyrusdentatus/nym_autoinstall/README.md

 * this script needs to be run as **sudo** or **root**, but then **nym-mixnode** will be run with a user *nym*

+* MAKE SURE TO SEE USAGE HERE IN THIS README or use --help along with the script!

+* Beginners, please use the *installation with git*.
+Do not tunnel from a tunnel to the same tunnel, please...:)

 ## one-liner full installation